Hina Khan & Puneesh Sharma Have PERFECT Messages For Their Trollers!

 Hina Khan Trolled For Her Dress

 Recently, Hina Khan attended NRI Achievers Award 2018, in Dubai.
-The actress' unique dress grabbed eyeballs.
-Although she looked gorgeous in an off-white semi transparent gown, many people found the dress as a disaster.
+The actress' unique dress grabbed many eyeballs.
+Although she looked gorgeous in an off-white semi transparent gown, many people found the dress to be a disaster.

 Trollers Remind Hina’s Words!